mila2023/cpp-collection/README.md

 # cpp-collection
-A compact collection of C++ programs — graded lab assignments and exercises from university, organized and commented.
+A compact collection of C++ programs — graded lab assignments and exercises from university, organized by topic.

 Copyright (c) 2025 Kamila Wachulec.
 All rights reserved.